zaininfo/context-wait/README.md

 - `func WithWait(parent context.Context) (ctx context.Context, waitFunc func())`

 This function returns a new context and a `wait` function that can be used to wait for completion of the new context.
+In case, the parent context is already a waitable context, this function returns it as it is.

 - `func Done(ctx context.Context)`

 `Done` function marks the passed context as completed.
+This function is idempotent for the same context.

 #### Usage